Last updated March 4, 2023

 It gives you an exit strategy in case of government nonsense, and it allows you to cut ties when necessary to go where you’re treated best.

 As we mentioned earlier, the majority of people interested in getting dual citizenship often want a second passport that improves their visa-free travel options.

-Even complete travel ban.
-Dual citizenship two passports are the answer.
+So even if you’re worried about a complete travel ban, dual citizenship and two passports are the answer.

 Israeli citizens, for example, are prohibited from traveling to most countries in the Middle East, so many Israelis get second passports to be able to do business in Qatar, for example.

 But what if you already have a top-tier passport?